PrimeFord/Figma_Landing_Page_1/README.md

-# WeatherApp
+# Figma_Landing_Page

-This project is a landing page design from figma sing react app with full mobile responsiveness
+This project is a landing page design from figma using react app with full mobile responsiveness

 ## Getting Started